 We have frequently used Steely Dan's Gaslighting Abbie from Two Against Nature in our listening tests.
 This is a spectacular CD recording with lots of dynamics and a low noise floor.
 Nevertheless, in a little over 5 minutes, this track has 559 intersample overs on the left track and 570 on the right track for a total of 1129.
 This means that there are about 3.7 intersample overs per second.
 The highest intersample over measures +0.8 dBFS.
 The track itself is not clipped, the 44.1 kHz sampling has simply captured peaks that exceed 0 dBFS.
 The following image shows the track with the intersample overs highlighted in red:

 This track can be played cleanly by the Benchmark DAC2 and DAC3 converters.
 These converters accurately render the intersample peaks that were captured in the recording process.
-In contrast, conventional converters will clip the peaks.
+In contrast, conventional converters will clip each of the peaks highlighted in red.
 In this track the peaks coincide with hits to the snare drum.
 Converters that clip these peaks add a false brightness to the snare drum and alter its sound.

 "Balanced headphone amplifiers are better."